yorklyb/L-PR/README.md

 * IILFM <br>
 A light and insertable version of [IILFM](https://github.com/York-SDCNLab/IILFM) is included in the files.
 To build and run it, you need to install basic tools like cmake.<br>
+If you'd like to give it a quick try, just follow the commands below.
+However, please note that the default settings correspond to the test reconstructing the scene of a lab from 11 frames with added AprilTags. (i.e. the default detector is an AprilTag detector and the marker size is 16.4cm × 16.4cm).
+If you want to try the ArUco demo (marker size: 69.2cm × 69.2cm), which involves reconstructing a vehicle, you will need to adjust the settings of the detector and marker size as guided by the readme in ```iilfm```.
+Also, do not forget to change in marker size in ```main.py```.
 * Python Packages <br>
 The following packages are required. <br>
 [AprilTag](https://pypi.org/project/apriltag/) <br>